Natural Art: The Photography of Brad Hill

 Initial noise reduction and capture sharpening on the .nef (raw) file using the DeepPRIME XD2S algorithm of DXO PhotoLab 8.1 Elite (using the appropriate lens/camera optical module).

 Subsequent adjustments to the adjusted linear DNG file (exported from PhotoLab) and conversion to 16-bit TIFF file (and JPEG files for web use) - including all global and selective adjustments - made using Phase One's Capture One Pro (build 16.4.6).
-In the case of this image the only global adjustment was slight tweak to colour saturation.
+In the case of this image the only global adjustment was slight tweak to overall contrast (using the Levels tool).
 Selective local adjustments performed using Capture One Pro's layers and masking tools.
-In this case numerous small adjustments and minor tweaks were made on 9 separate layers, with most of the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to clarity, highlights, shadows, etc.).
+In this case numerous small adjustments and minor tweaks were made on 2 separate layers, with the tweaks being associated with "exposure balancing" and contrast adjustments (such as adjustments to brightness, clarity, highlights, shadows, etc.).

 Photoshop modifications included insertion of the watermark and/or text.